 The SRON Earth observation program is central to the mission of the Institute and of the utmost importance to society in an era of changing climate.
 The scientific evidence that human activity is contributing to the observed warming trend in the Earth’s climate continues to grow.
 Data streams from space-based instruments are some of the most powerful tools we have as a society to combat this global challenge and are essential to understanding the mechanisms driving climate change.
 They also provide policy makers with the ability to monitor and evaluate possible solutions.
 At SRON, we are committed to helping provide the international research community with the capabilities it needs to improve our understanding of the Earth system and predict future change.

 We are seeking a creative scientist with excellent leadership skills to maintain the ideal balance of scientific expertise and instrument development that defines the SRON Earth observation program as well as provide a vision for this program in the coming decade.
 SRON has a vacancy for the position:

-Program Leader Earth Observation (f/m)
+Head of Earth Observation Program (f/m)

 vacancy number SRON 1538

 SRON Earth Observation program